krunal-shah/Python_and_Web/README.md

 your_post.py:
   This file will post what you write on your page

+read_unread_messages.py:
+  This file will print all the unread messages to the terminal(messages from anyone, even if it's more than one)

 *The files that interact with Facebook will ask for your login details when you run the program